autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 Label values MAY contain any Unicode characters.

+All environment variables MUST be evaluated during runtime (if available in the language), a library MAY capture a default value during a compilation step if this is available for the library, this value MUST be overwritten by a runtime environment variable if it is set.

 ## Metrics

 The following is a list of metrics that MUST be exported when annotated by an